cabforum/servercert/docs/BR.md

 **Audit Report**: A report from a Qualified Auditor stating the Qualified Auditor's opinion on whether an entity's processes and controls comply with the mandatory provisions of these Requirements.

+**Authorization Domain Name**: The Domain Name used to obtain authorization for certificate issuance for a given FQDN.
+The CA may use the FQDN returned from a DNS CNAME lookup as the FQDN for the purposes of domain validation.
+If the FQDN contains a wildcard character, then the CA MUST remove all wildcard labels from the left most portion of requested FQDN.
+The CA may prune zero or more labels from left to right until encountering a Base Domain Name and may use any one of the intermediate values for the purpose of domain validation.

+**Authorized Port**: One of the following ports:  80 (http), 443 (http), 115 (sftp), 25 (smtp), 22 (ssh).

+**Base Domain Name**: The portion of an applied-for FQDN that is the first domain name node left of a registry-controlled or public suffix plus the registry-controlled or public suffix (e.g. "example.co.uk" or "example.com").
+For gTLDs, the domain www.[gTLD] will be considered to be a Base Domain.

 **CAA**: From RFC 6844 ([http:tools.ietf.org/html/rfc6844](http://tools.ietf.org/html/rfc6844)): "The Certification Authority Authorization (CAA) DNS Resource Record allows a DNS domain name holder to specify the Certification Authorities (CAs) authorized to issue certificates for that domain.
 Publication of CAA Resource Records allows a public Certification Authority to implement additional controls to reduce the risk of unintended certificate mis-issue."

 **Certificate**: An electronic document that uses a digital signature to bind a public key and an identity.